AriaQuanta/Introduction-to-Continuous-Variable-Quantum-Computing/README.md

 # Introduction-to-Continuous-Variable-Quantum-Computing
- This Jupyter notebook is the practical companion to the "Introduction to Continuous-Variable Quantum Computing" primer, utilizing the Strawberry Fields platform.
+ This interactive Jupyter notebook complements the textbook Introduction to Continuous-Variable Quantum Computing by providing hands-on experience using the Strawberry Fields photonic quantum computing framework.
+It bridges theory and practice through executable code, visual simulations, and step-by-step tutorials on key topics such as continuous-variable quantum gates, Gaussian states, and measurement-based quantum computing.
+Designed for students, researchers, and enthusiasts, the notebook guides users from foundational concepts to building and simulating their own quantum circuits.
+Feedback is welcomed to refine this educational resource.